 While as stated above, we have to accept, to a large extent, that these phenomena are always present, with realism, and a proper strategy, we can in fact limit, or sometimes even avoid their negative consequences.

 The key to limit or avoid the negative consequences of unrealistic optimism or overconfidence is proper goal setting.

 Set yourself realistic yet challenging goals.

 Being able to set a realistic yet challenging goal is of course no small feat.
 It requires testing, feedback and a calibration process based on real data.
-Staying with the spaghetti example you need to determine say the viscosity of the tomato sauce, the bonding of the spaghetti to spaghetti, as well as the sauce to the spaghetti, in order to find a safe, yet practical eating speed.
+Staying with the spaghetti example, you need to determine say the viscosity of the tomato sauce, the bonding of spaghetti to spaghetti, as well as bonding of the sauce to the spaghetti, in order to find a safe, yet practical eating speed.

 The data required will of course not appear just by magic.
 We will have to look for it and we have to be motivated to collect it in the necessary quality.

 To sum up the first part of this article, realism in decision making means that

 we have to choose and frame our decision and goal wisely.
 Choosing a realistic yet challenging goal, is our best protection against unrealistic optimism and overconfidence.

 b) Realism in Optimism

 No-one is exempt from biases of optimism and overconfidence, not even experts like Tali Sharot, as her TED talk below, nicely shows.
 The only two notable exceptions are people who suffer from depression, or people who actively and systematically apply measures to counter the effects of these biases, as introduced and developed above.